yassinfrh/phone_camera_ros2/README.md

 # Phone Camera ROS2 Package

-This ROS2 package allows you to utilize the camera of your phone and publish the captured images on the `/phone_camera/image` topic.
+This ROS2 package allows you to utilize the camera of your phone and publish the captured images on the `/phone_camera/image` and the camera info on the `/phone_camera/camera_info` topics.
 To use this package, you will need to install DroidCam on both your phone and your Linux machine.

 ## Installation